I have been asked many times, 'Do I really need a website?' My response is “Would you build your house on a piece of land you don’t own?”

 Who even uses Yellow Pages nowadays?
 10 years ago, we all would have a copy of the Yellow Pages on hand.
 Yellow Pages is now online, and although you can find local businesses on online directories, you own your business website.
 You can make changes, promote products, and already bring in the customer before you have even spoken to them.

 There is no doubt that print media is fast coming back, but to really leverage printed marketing material, a link to a website is more cost-effective, easier for the customer to find, and, by utilising QR codes, you get the best of both worlds.
 Your website can be easily updated, promote specials and be used to celebrate your victories.

 Use your website to engage and build loyalty

 A business website will allow you to engage and connect with your clients and prospective clients.
 It allows you to be presented as an expert within your business to inform and educate.
 A business website can decrease operating costs and increase profitability.
 Inform and educate prospective clients before they even make contact.
 You can even convert before the client even contacts you.
-A silent sales person working 24 hours a day.
-Seven days a week.
+Essentially, your website is a silent sales person working 24 hours a day - Seven days a week.

 Your website is the pivot point of your online presence.